 For non-citizens, the consequences can be even more severe, including the risk of deportation.
 And whether or not your case involved physical harm, the damage to your personal and professional reputation can be lasting.

 These outcomes can weigh just as heavily as the legal penalties.
-A skilled criminal defense lawyer looks beyond the courtroom and focuses on protecting your life, your future, and your peace of mind.
+A skilled criminal defense lawyer looks beyond the courtroom and focuses on protecting your life, your future, and your peace of mind after you’ve been charged with dangerous driving behavior.

 Defending Against a Felony Reckless Evading Charge